coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

 * Make another 1/2 column
 * Choose **Text**
 * Make an h2 heading with "Founded in 2013" and some placeholder text underneath.
-* Click the "+" Directly under the text editor
+* Click the "+" directly under the text editor
 * Choose "Quote"
 * Enter this Albert Einstein quote: "The true sign of intelligence is not knowledge but imagination."
 * Directly above the **Latest Pages** block (in the same column) add a **Text** block